edf-hpc/puppet-hpc/puppet-config/modules/slurm/README.md

 ### Setup Requirements

-This modules needs a working authentication mechanism in the cluster.
+This module needs a working authentication mechanism in the cluster.
 This system is usually `munge`.
 It should be setup on every node.

 The `dbd` class needs access to a MySQL database.